 But mushroom structures also have much to do with music.
 A polyphonic music – polyphony – is thereby something like a mirror, an experience of the networks and labyrinths of the mushrooms in the audible.
 On this evening we will listen to polyphonic music by Monteverdi, Bach and Piazzolla, among others, and we will sing ourselves – an experience of the world in its sensually audible image.
 Music connects, like microorganisms and fungal structures connect humans, animals and plants.
 With the fungus expert, microbiologist and artist Vera Meyer, the expert for swarm and other forms of organization Jens Krause and musicians*innen we go on a journey through gardens, Kiezkapelle and cemetery, become even part of structures and a music, which is over simple canons to complex polyphony sensual reflections of the experience.

 The event will take place in the Prinzessinnengärten and in the Kiezkapelle at the New St. Jacobi Cemetery (Hermannstraße 99-105, 12051 Berlin | S+U Hermannstraße).

-With Prof. Dr. Vera Meyer, microbiologist (TU Berlin), Prof. Dr. Jens Krause (HU Berlin), Markus Syperek (musical director) and other musicians with music from Monteverdi to the present.
+Prof. Dr. Vera Meyer, microbiologist (TU Berlin), Prof. Dr. Jens Krause (HU Berlin) and the musicians* Markus Syperek (musical direction), Leonardo von Papp (percussion), Hrund Ósk Árnadóttir (vocals) with music from Monteverdi to the present.

 In cooperation with the